 I suppose you could use Simpleology simply as a task management tool – but its real power is when you get up in the morning (or in the evening in preparation for the next day) and work through the workflow that is Simpleology.
 It takes the massive amount of ideas, problems, opportunities swirling around in your brain and guides you through the process of selecting which tasks you should actually work on today.
 It helps you be productive in the right areas and to feel productive at the end of the day.

 With other task management systems (e.g. Asana) I sometimes feel overwhelmed.
 Great, I’ve got hundred of tasks and sub-tasks…but what do I need to do today?
 How do I decide?

 In addition to this, Simpleology provides a number of “life hacks” that help you increase your productivity – and one of its strongest (and weakest) points is the ongoing interactive training that is available to teach you the usage of the web application.

 I’m using Simpleology, but I’m not fully sold on it yet…Here are my concerns, big and small:

 - The interactive training for Simpleology is great – it keeps you moving forward at a good pace – but it is also frustrating.
-Sometimes I just want a PDF user manual to Simpleology.
+Sometimes I just want a PDF user manual1It doesn’t have to be PDF, HTML, DOC, whatever is fine – just something I can read! to Simpleology.
 I want to begin using some features before I’m trained on them via the interactive training.
 Most features are fairly intuitive, but the exact mechanisms and business logic underlying these features isn’t clear and could cause me issues down the road…Here are a few areas I need to know the nuances of w/out waiting for the interactive training:

 - Recurring Tasks